-Highest Grade Equipment: Our professional broadcasting equipment like the Motion Picture film scanner and the DataCine film scanner are used to revive your old film to bring out the clarity.
+Highest Grade Equipment: Our professional state of the art film scanners average 3 years old and $250,000 each.
+Each new scanner is able to get another 10, 20, 30% out of the film using better sensors, finer film focus and adjustment technology, better frame registration and better color dynamic range.
+These newer film scanner are used to revive your old film to bring out the clarity like never before.
+The reason we continually invest in new machines and new technology is because we have to be able to offer the best quality for our independent movie, business and government customers.
+If you have amateur 8mm or super 8 film you get to ride on the coattails of our professional clients to give you the best possible quality from your film.
 Whether you want to convert Super 8 to DVD, or 8mm, 16mm or 35mm to a digital format, we can do it for you at the quality level of a professional movie studio without the price of a professional movie studio.
-We offer the best digital formats to transfer your film to including DVD, Blu-Ray, AVI, MOV, HD-AVI, ProRes, and DPX.
+We offer the best digital formats to transfer your film to including DVD, Blu-Ray, MP4, AVI, MOV, ProRes, and DPX.

 Ultra High Quality Resolution: Most of our customers want the highest quality resolution when converting 8mm film to DVD, BluRay or other digital files.
 This is why we carry film conversion machines that are the most expensive in the industry like the Motion Picture and the DataCine film scanners.
-These scanners allow us to convert the film into the highest possible resolution such as 2K for 8mm and Super 8 and 4K for 16mm and 35mm film.
+These scanners allow us to convert the film into the highest possible resolution such as 4K for 8mm, Super 8, 16mm and 35mm film.

-Premium Customer Support: Most importantly, our customers have many questions when transferring film to DVD which is only normal to be cautious since these are your important memories on film.
-We make sure to always be here for you via email, live chat, and phone when you have film transfer questions.
+Premium Customer Support: Most importantly, our customers have many questions when transferring film to DVD and other digital formats which is only normal to be cautious since these are your important memories on film.
+We make sure to always be here for you via phone & email when you have film transfer questions.
 With our 100% satisfaction guarantee backed up with our A+ customer reviews and testimonials, you will be encouraged to use Film To DVD Company on your next film transfer project!

 We were absolutely pleased with the conversion of our old 8 mm movies to DVD.
 The color, image quality and brightness was better than watching the movies on the old 8mm projector.
 Really thank Film To DVD Company for a job well done!